 Who is a Content Marketer?

-A content marketer should be able to relate with the psychology of target audience.
-Basically, the content marketer engages in the basic function of marketing by developing contents.
-There are different ways that companies market contents, it might be via Email marketing, Social media or via blogpost.
+A content marketer should be able to relate to the psychology of the target audience.
+The content marketer engages in the basic function of marketing by developing content.
+There are different ways that companies market contents, it might be via Email marketing, Social media or via blog-post.

 How content Marketing benefits brands in Nigeria

 In this segment, we would be shedding more light on how content marketing benefits brands in the Nigerian market.

 Engagement– Content marketing helps to engage more with clients and prospective clients.
 The type of content created by companies especially in the digital space should be fun and relatable with the everyday life of the target audience.

 One brand in the financial sector that has mastered the act of churning our groundbreaking content in their ads work is Sterling Bank.
 They always come up with jaw-breaking content that sways the minds of their target audience.

 Sterling Bank’s creative team seems to always have a content that relates to every event, and most importantly with the obvious realities in the lives of their audience.

 The core aim of content marketing is to make the end audience understand that their choice brands also care for them, and this they can see from the kind of adverts that their choice brands unveil to them.